 Every so often, something like The 40-Year-Old Virgin comes along and changes the way movies are made for a short while.
-In this case, spawned from wunderkind producer Judd Apatow, an influx of smart, affecting, and sexually graphic comedies emerged since this film’s release in 2005.
+In this case, the film, spawned by wunderkind producer Judd Apatow, led to an influx of smart, affecting, and sexually graphic comedies after its 2005 release.
 Along with them came the popularization of actors Steve Carell, Paul Rudd, Seth Rogen, Jane Lynch, and even Apatow himself, who earned the reputation as comedy’s most dedicated and respectable supporter.
 And he deserves it, given his packed resume since his emergence in the mid-1990s.

-Carell plays Andy Stitzer, a lonely introvert who maintains a small apartment filled with videogames and comic book shop collectables (better known as action figures, still in their original packaging no less).
-He works in the stock room of an electronic chain store called “Smart-tech”, where his coworkers think his quietness means he’s a serial killer.
-One night, they need one more player for their poker game, so they ask Andy to join; being guys, they question him about his sexual conquests.
+Carell plays Andy Stitzer, a lonely introvert who maintains a small apartment filled with videogames and comic book shop collectibles (better known as action figures, still in their original packaging no less).
+He works in the stock room of an electronic chain store called “Smart-tech,” where his coworkers think his quietness means he’s a serial killer.
+One night, they need one more player for their poker game, so they ask Andy to join.
+Being guys, they question him about his sexual conquests.
 Not knowing what to say, Andy confesses he’s never been with a woman.
-From thereon out his friends do everything in their power to make sure Andy’s virginity doesn’t last.
+From thereon out, his friends do everything in their power to make sure Andy’s virginity doesn’t last.

-Somewhere in the esque-factor of Steve Martin and Woody Allen, there’s a wit about the screenplay, which manages to be packed with horrible language and dirty references galore, but also more authentic romance that your traditional rom-com.
+Somewhere in the realm of Steve Martin and Woody Allen, there’s a wit about the screenplay, which manages to be packed with horrible language and dirty references galore, but also a more authentic romance than your traditional rom-com.
 Think Roxanne meets Everything You Always Wanted to Know About Sex *But Were Afraid to Ask.
 Apatow has found a way to blend heart and raunchy humor in true-to-life comedies that don’t need to rely on sight gags and gross-out shocks to be funny—The 40-Year-Old Virgin defined this movement.
-The movie is about characters as real as you or me and the people we know; they talk like us and react like us, so we feel included in the group.
+The movie is about characters as real as you or me; they talk like us and react like us, so we feel included in the group.
 And despite the constant tangents weighted by explicit-if-true dialogue about sex, Apatow imbues some impressive and rewarding commentary about creating healthy relationships.
 How often can a sex comedy claim that?